PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/010-secondary-keys.md

 **Key Recovery Implications:**

-- If a secondary key leaves or is removed from an identity, it cannot transact on the Polymesh blockchain until it either:
+- If a secondary key leaves or is removed from an identity, it cannot interact with asset or identity related transactions on the Polymesh blockchain until it receives its own DID through onboarding or joins another identity as a secondary key.
-  - Receives its own DID and CDD claim (becoming a primary key for a new identity)
-  - Joins another identity that has a valid CDD claim

 These restrictions are enforced at the protocol level, ensuring that control over core identity structure remains secure while allowing controlled delegation of specific capabilities.